Anne makes a mistake.

 "Do it, Anne, do it."

 She leapt back away from the railing.
 "Who's there?"
 She shouted and looked all around but she was alone.
 "Great, now I'm bloody going off my head."
-She began to wander about the bridge, staggering and swaying and found herself back at the railing again.
+She began to wander about the bridge, staggering and swaying from the effect of alcohol. and found herself back at the railing again.
 A whining buzzing sound filled her head as she looked down to the water below.

 "Just climb over, Anne, jump over, it will all be better for you.
 Do it and ease your wretched existence here."